pafoster/qquiz/README.md

 * *due*: Flashcards whose due is in the past
 * *non-due*: Flashcards whose due is in the future

 Those flashcards designated as '*new*' and '*due*' are shuffled and reviewed when `qquiz` is run (subject to any user-specified limits, see below).
 The new due date for new and downgraded flashcards is 6 hours from the most recent time of review.
 The new due date for upgraded flashcards is 2.0 times the interval between the previous time of review and existing due date.
-Upon upgrading or downgrading a flashcard, the new due date and most recent time of review are written to the relevant `.qq` file.
+Upon upgrading or downgrading a flashcard, the new due date and most recent time of review are written to the relevant `.qq` file as lines beginning with `d:` and `r:`, respectively.

 # Tutorial
 ## Creating a Flashcard